MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagoriginalauthoremailaddress-canonical-property.md

 **Applies to**: Outlook

-Contains the e-mail address of the author of the first version of a message, that is, the message before being forwarded or replied to.
+Contains the email address of the author of the first version of a message, that is, the message before being forwarded or replied to.

 |||
 |:-----|:-----|